 Electric coffee makers are so last decade.
-For coffee snobs (like me), it’s all about gravity drips and French Presses.
+For coffee snobs (like me), it’s all about a slow brew with gravity drips and French Presses.
 These throwback coffee making methods take their time in order to allow the full flavors of your best beans to come to life in every drop.
-Plus, these designs are so pretty you won’t mind keeping them on display, unlike that old Mr. Coffee machine you’ve been using since college.
+Plus, these slow brew coffeemakers have designs so pretty you won’t mind keeping them on display, unlike that old Mr. Coffee machine you’ve been using since college.

 Chemex: Your coffee only comes in contact with the specialized filter and non-porous glass that creates pure, flavorful coffees with no bitterness or sediment.
 Use one rounded tablespoon per 5 oz. cup and pour your heated water oh-so-slowly, leaving an inch clearance between the water and the top of the filter at all times.